microsoft/Azure-Analytics-and-AI-Engagement/retail/Readme-shell.md

 	![Validate Creds.](media/power-bi-report-056.png)

-### Follow these steps to create the Power BI dashboard:
+### Follow these steps to create the Power BI dashboard

 1. **Select** the workspace created in [Task 2](#task-2-power-bi-workspace-creation).